-At FMV Işik Schools, formative and summative assessments are developed for home language and second language classes, and students' language development records are shared with parents, administrative staff, course teachers, and students.
+At FMV Işık Schools, formative and summative assessments are developed for mother-tongue and foreign language classes, and students' language development records are shared with parents, administrative staff, course teachers, and students.
 Other than the report cards given at the end of every semester, these records also include exhibitions, student works on panels, personal projects, portfolios, presentations, diaries, developmental reports, and performance tasks.
 Course teachers regularly enter data regarding student development on ALİS throughout the semester.
 Feedback and feedforward is given during student-teacher and parent-teacher meetings throughout the semester, and are recorded.